Welcome back to the world of window functions.

 Bucket rows into groups

-When we left her in the last post we had provided the sales manager with two tables.
+When we left her in the last post we had provided the Sales Manager two tables.
 One showing daily sales with a running total, and all sales ranked by their dollar value.

 Access a total from an earlier row